-To map the source fields in the CSV file to desired target fields:
+To assign the source fields in the CSV file:

 The page splits into two sections.
 The upper section shows the source fields from the CSV and the lower section shows the data in each field.

-Use the available drop-downs to select a target field to map each source field in the CSV.
+Use the available drop-downs to select a target field to assign each source field in the CSV.

-The main categories and their subsequent fields display in the drop-downs.
+The main categories and their respective fields display in the drop-downs.

-TIP: Move your cursor to a specific field to view a description of it to help you map the values correctly.
+Tip: Move your cursor to a specific field to view a description of it to help you assign the values correctly.
 You can also find specific target fields using the search field at the top of the drop-down menu.

-If value mapping is required for a specific field, the MAP COLUMN VALUES drop-down is available at that field.
+If value mapping is required for a specific field, the MAP COLUMN VALUES drop-down displays at that field.

 Select the MAP COLUMN VALUES drop-down.

-Specify your selections, then collapse the drop-down menu once you’re done.
+Specify your selections, then click outside of the drop-down menu when you're done.

 The following figure shows an example of field value mapping for DOCUMENT TYPE.
 Note that DOCUMENT TYPE has been mapped to the cw_js field in the source CSV file.
 In the process of value mapping, the target value General Ledger Entries (GJ) is mapped to GJ from the CSV file.

-Once you finish the mapping process, select the Import button () to finalize the transactions import process.
+Once you finish the mapping process, select the Import button () to complete the import.

-Tip: You can restart the mapping process if needed using the REMAP button on the Import Transactions page.
+Tip: You can restart the mapping process if needed using the CHANGE DATA FIELDS button on the Import Transactions page.

-To view the account transactions you've just imported, go back to the Data page and select the Transactions tab.
-To learn more, see View the client’s transactions.
+To view the account transactions you've just imported, open the Data page and select the Transactions tab.
+To learn more, see View the client's transactions.

 Step 4: Save data layouts

-You can save the layout of the data mapping you've just completed.
-This allows you to reuse the mapping structure you've initially defined in subsequent reimports of transactions.
+You can save the layout of the data field assignment you've just completed.
+This allows you to reuse the structure you've initially defined in subsequent transaction reimports.

 To save a DATA LAYOUT:

-Enter a Data Layout Name in the Save Data Layout dialog, for example, Standard Import Layout.
+Enter a Data Layout Name in the Save Data Layout dialog, for example, Standard Import.

 The DATA LAYOUT name is updated on the Import Transactions page.

-Now, when you select MAP or REMAP, a drop-down containing available layouts displays.
+Now, when you select ASSIGN DATA FIELDS or CHANGE DATA FIELDS, a drop-down containing available layouts displays.

-To select a different DATA LAYOUT, select the drop-down and elect the desired data layout from the list that displays.
+To select a different DATA LAYOUT, select the drop-down and select the desired data layout from the list that displays.